awslabs/aws-innovation-sandbox/README.md

 * One global bucket that is access via the http end point.
 AWS CloudFormation templates are stored here.
 Ex. "mybucket"
 * One regional bucket for each region where you plan to deploy using the name of the global bucket as the root, and suffixed with the region name.
 Ex. "mybucket-us-east-1"
-* Your buckets should be encrypted and disallow public access
+* The regional bucket should be public

 **Build the solution**